szermatt/mistty/docs/source/usage.rst

 In order for Emacs to know your shell's current directory, the shell has to tell MisTTY about it.
 This is usually done from the prompt.

-:program:`Bash` does it by default, for local shells, when it detects a terminal of type :code:`TERM=eterm-color` run from inside Emacs.
+:program:`Bash` does it by default, when it detects a terminal of type :code:`TERM=eterm-color` run from inside Emacs.
+This works on remote shells, but not if you ssh from an existing MisTTY buffer to another host.

 Other shells need to be configured to do the same.
-For more details, see :ref:`shells`.
+See :ref:`shells` for shell-specific instructions.

 .. index:: pair: variable; mistty-allow-tramp-path